polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 7.2.1 Message verification

-To ensure message integrity via signing, clients and servers must verify message signatures.
+To ensure message integrity through signing, clients and servers must verify message signatures.
-This involves cross-checking the message signature against the sender's ID-Cert and the senders' home server's root certificate, while also confirming the validity of the ID-Cert attached to the message and ensuring its public key matches the sender's.
+This involves cross-checking the message signature against the sender's ID-Cert and the senders' home server's ID-Cert, while also confirming the validity of the ID-Cert attached to the message and ensuring its public key matches the sender's.

+!!! info

     Signature verification must always be "strict", meaning that signature schemes producing malleable signatures and [weak public keys](https://en.wikipedia.org/wiki/Weak_key) must be rejected.

 **Example:** Given a signed message from Alice, such as Bob would receive from Server B, Bob's client would verify the signature of the message such as this: